Health Information Management - Associate of Applied Science (AAS)

 Academic Entrance Requirements

-Before enrolling in HIM 103 Introduction to Health Information Management, students must pass CIS 120 Computer ConceptsAH 111 Medical Terminology I, and BA 214 Business Communications.
+Before enrolling in HIM 103 Introduction to Health Information Management, students must pass CIS 120 Computer ConceptsAH 111 Medical Terminology, WR 121Z Composition I or BA 214 Business Communications.

 Other Entrance Requirements

-• Students entering the HIM program are required to have a criminal history check before enrolling in HIM 104 Health Information Standards and Governance.
-A student may be prevented from entering the program if there is a felony conviction on their record.
+• Students entering the spring term of their final year of the HIM program are required to have a criminal history check before enrolling in HIM 293 Professional Practice Experience.
+A student may be prevented from completing the program if there is a felony conviction on their record.

-• Documentation of immunizations is required for directed practice (Tdap, MMR, varicella, TB, hep B, and flu).
+• Documentation of immunizations is required for professional practice experience (Tdap, MMR, varicella, TB, hep B, flu, and COVID-19).

 • Additional immunizations, background checks, and drug screens may be required by directed practice sites at students' expense.